 Be mindful.
 A dancer until she was 19 years old, Hendricks says she never worried about getting additional exercise or watching what she ate.
 Now, she says, "I have to constantly remind myself to check in and be good to myself, to take vitamins and exercise."

-Eat smart.
-She and her husband make soups to keep in the fridge for snacking, and she allows room for trying new foods and cooking techniques.
+Try new things in the kitchen.
+She and her husband make soups, and she allows room for trying new foods and cooking techniques.
 "My husband got a deep fryer for his birthday, so we experimented with that, but I'm not a big fan of fried food," she says.
-"Our new thing is we've gotten a smoker, and he's making his own bacon."